Earth’s very unusual atmospheric blend of Nitrogen and Oxygen is found nowhere else in the universe, to our knowledge. Why?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Hydrogen Helium, Nitrogen Oxygen Mystery Part 2
+Please use the Social Network links just below to share this information from The Explanation, The Hydrogen Helium, Nitrogen Oxygen Mystery Part 2